jbatson5/SCALE-test/docs/MAVRIC.rst

    Biasing – *Biasing Block*

-In the parameters block, there are several extra keywords compared to Monaco (see the *Parameter Block* section of the Monaco chapter) which are used when the cross section library used in the importance calculations is different from the library used in the final forward Monaco Monte Carlo calculation.
+The parameters block includes several keywords that are not included in Monaco (see the *Parameter Block* section of the Monaco chapter (SECTIONREFERENCE)) which are used when the cross section library used in the importance calculations differs from the library used in the final forward Monaco Monte Carlo calculation.
 The library listed at the beginning of the MAVRIC input file will be used for the importance calculations (forward and adjoint Denovo calculation, formation of the importance